Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Bumpy, hard on the wrists

-Rigid bikes are suggested for someone who wants to stick to the roots of mountain biking or prefers the rigidity to the ride.
+Rigid bikes are suggested for someone who wants to stick to the roots of mountain biking or prefers the rigidity of the ride.

 A rigid mountain bike has a rigid frame which means there’s no suspension whatsoever.